 Get a price quote

-Furthermore, Yin Hsueh-yen is as an unapproachable and changeless character as her name indicates.
-Such an interpretation is reasonable due to the social status of Yin Hsueh-yen who belongs to the top of the Chinese society (as well as the eternal snow is on the mountain peaks) and always remains the most attractive and interesting woman among her colleagues.
+: Furthermore, Yin Hsueh-yen is an unapproachable and changeless character, as her name indicates.
+Such an interpretation is reasonable due to the social status of Yin Hsueh-yen, who belongs to the top of Chinese society (as well as the eternal snow is on the mountain peaks) and always remains the most attractive and interesting woman among her colleagues.
 The essence of it, as we find out from the text, is that Yin Hsueh-yen had her own rhythm, as the author claims (Hsien-Yung 4).
-The unchangeable nature of the main character concerns not only her orientation on her Chinese past after the fleeing to Taiwan but even her everyday life in China.
-No outside disturbance could affect her natural poise, underlines the author in order to illustrate the unchangeable specifics of Snow Beauty that always makes her different from others and in this way gives her some inexplicable advantage (Hsien-Yung 4).
+The unchangeable nature of the main character concerns not only her orientation to her Chinese past after fleeing to Taiwan but even her everyday life in China.
+No outside disturbance could affect her natural poise, the author underlines, in order to illustrate the unchangeable specifics of Snow Beauty that always makes her different from others and, in this way, gives her some inexplicable advantage (Hsien-Yung 4).
 In this way, the name of the main character serves as a key to the short story’s interpretation.

 VIP support ensures that your enquiries will be answered immediately by our Support Team.
 Extra attention is guaranteed.Get VIP Support

-Yin Hsueh-yen not only personifies a fatal woman but, if looked at through the social prism, she can be interpreted a group which is so hierarchically distant from other people that it only provides influence, but is not afflicted in response.
-By the way, such a reading is close to the metaphor of the main character`s name analyzed before.
-The author shows through the short story that when some people may have the unpredictable fortune, there are some individuals, who are always beyond the fortunes transformations.
-It is clear that the prevalence of Yin Hsueh-yen has an irrational nature: she is genuinely bewitching though no one could say precisely where her charm lays (Hsien-Yung 4).
-Besides, the same irrational roots concern the prevalence of the social elites over the majority, which is not naturally lower than the more successful compatriots, but has another way of destinys realization.
-In this way, the author in some degree discusses the problem of social influence through the short story about one woman whose destiny is to remind others of her mysterious beauty.
+Yin Hsueh-yen not only personifies a fateful woman but, if looked at through the social prism, she can be interpreted as a group that is so hierarchically distant from other people that it only provides influence but is not afflicted in response.
+By the way, such a reading is close to the metaphor of the main character’s name analyzed before.
+The author shows through the short story that when some people may have the unpredictable fortune, there are some individuals who are always beyond the fortunes’ transformations.
+It is clear that the prevalence of Yin Hsueh-yen has an irrational nature: she is genuinely bewitching, though no one could say precisely where her charm lies (Hsien-Yung 4).
+Besides, the same irrational roots concern the prevalence of the social elites over the majority, which is not naturally lower than the more successful compatriots, but has another way of destiny’s realization.
+In this way, the author, to some degree, discusses the problem of social influence through the short story about one woman whose destiny is to remind others of her mysterious beauty.

 You can use this sample